 ³ Admiral Vernon usually wore a Grogram cloak in bad weather, from which the sailors called him Old Grog; hence the name, in honor of him, was transferred to the spirit and water, because he was the first officer who ordered it in this manner on board his Majesty’s ships.

-In A Classical Dictionary of the Vulgar Tongue (3rd edition, 1796), the English antiquary and lexicographer Francis Grose (1731-91) thus defined grog:
+The following definition of grog is from A Classical Dictionary of the Vulgar Tongue (2nd edition – London, 1788), by the English antiquary and lexicographer Francis Grose (1731-91):

 Rum and water.
-Grog was first introduced into the navy about the year 1740, by Admiral Vernon, to prevent the sailors intoxicating themselves with their allowance of rum or spirits.
-Groggy, or groggified; drunk.
+Grog was first introduced into the navy, about the year 1740, by Admiral Vernon, to prevent the sailors intoxicating themselves with their allowance of rum or spirits.
+Groggy, or grogified; drunk.

-The earliest instance of grog that I could find is from The Derby Mercury.
-From Friday February 3, to Friday February 10.
-1748:
+The earliest instance of grog that I have found is from The Derby Mercury (Derby, Derbyshire, England) of Friday 3rd February 1748:

 From the WHITEHALL and GENERAL Evening Posts, &c.
 February 2.